 The final process, understanding, refers to grasping what our conversational partner wants to accomplish.
 When we infer the goals underlying our partner’s behavior, we are engaging in this process (83Palomares, 2008).
 So, for instance, when we get that our friend is trying to gauge our availability to help him move after graduation by asking “So, what are you doing on Saturday?,” we have fully engaged in the cognitive process of listening by understanding.

 To illustrate these processes in action, suppose your boss says, “Hey, can you take a walk with me?”
-Let’s also assume that you are in a position to have the sound waves carrying this question register with your eardrums and, thus, initiate in you a call to action.
-When they do, you will grasp the words that your boss is using - you know the conventional use of the term walk and you know what walking means (at least denotatively).
+Let’s also assume that you are in a position to have the sound-waves carrying this question register with your eardrums and, thus, initiate in you a call to action.
+When they do, you will grasp the words that your boss is using ‒ you know the conventional use of the term walk and you know what walking means (at least denotatively).
 You also know the relationship implicated by your boss asking this question – that your boss is in a hierarchically more powerful position than you and can ask you this question because of that position (relational level of meaning).
 You also understand your boss’s intention – by speaking these words, your boss is, in effect, inviting you to accompany her to have a private conversation; she is not literally asking you about your ability to put one foot in front of the other (act recognition).
 And you probably have an adequate understanding of your boss’s motives.
 For example, you know that your boss likes to discuss delicate manners in private (understanding).
 So, while the question is actually a yes-no question – that is, the content of the question is literally asking about your physical ability to walk – your knowledge of your boss, the workplace, and how the phrase is typically used help you know to say “Sure,” then stand up and start moving.

 But why is this important?
 33Burleson (2011) noted that misunderstanding can come from a variety of sources, each of which is a component of his model of listening:

-All of the actions performed by a source through a message must be interpreted by the listener, and each represents a potential source of misunderstanding; a listener may not understand what was said (confusion about words and/or sentences), what was meant (confusion about reference and/or predication), what was done (confusion about the speaker’s illocutionary act), what the speaker wanted to achieve (confusion about the intended outcome), or the speaker’s underlying motivation for these interrelated actions (p.
-31).
+All of the actions performed by a source through a message must be interpreted by the listener, and each represents a potential source of misunderstanding; a listener may not understand what was said (confusion about words and/or sentences), what was meant (confusion about reference and/or predication), what was done (confusion about the speaker’s illocutionary act), what the speaker wanted to achieve (confusion about the intended outcome), or the speaker’s underlying motivation for these interrelated actions. (p.
+31)

 As we listen, the chances of us making a mistake are fairly good.
 It is up to us to analyse our listening to ensure that we are not engaging in activities that will inhibit our hearing, comprehension, interpretation, act recognition, or understanding.